Showing Collections: 1 - 16 of 16

 Abstract The Center for the Teaching Professions was established on September 1, 1969 under the administrative direction of Northwestern University's School of Education.
 The Center's purpose was to focus “its resources and energies on the problem of teaching within Northwestern University and in other educational contexts to provide both pre-service and in-service support for the development of more effective strategies for creative teaching and curriculum reform in all professions.
 The bulk of the...

-Abstract The volumes in this series provide a comprehensive record of the financial transactions of Northwestern University between 1853 and 1903 and useful information on the years 1903-1933.
-The information recorded in these volumes included various expenditures for salaries, fuel, etc., and receipts for tuition, rents, investments, etc., in a double entry bookkeeping format.
+Abstract The volumes in this series provide a comprehensive record of the financial transactions of Northwestern University between 1853 and 1903, and useful information for the years 1903-1933.
+The information recorded in these volumes includes various expenditures for salaries, fuel, etc., and receipts for tuition, rents, investments, etc., in a double entry bookkeeping format.
 The volumes comprising this series are of two types.
 There are volumes of original entry and volumes of final entry.
 In the...

-Abstract This series is comprised of annual reports reviewing the financial conditions of the University during the preceding year.
-They were prepared for submission to the Board of Trustees by a succession of university officials known sequentially as the Treasurer, Treasurer and Business Manager, Comptroller, etc. For the years 1850-1875, these reports may be found with the Minutes of the Board of Trustees.
-Beginning in 1876 the reports were published separately and have been bound.
-As of 1975...
+Abstract This collection is comprised of annual reports reviewing the financial conditions of Northwestern University during the preceding year.
+They were prepared for submission to the Board of Trustees by a succession of university officials known sequentially as the Treasurer, Treasurer and Business Manager, Comptroller, etc.

 Abstract This series consists of one volume in which University real estate sales information for forty one transactions, spanning the period November 22, 1886 to March 10, 1893, are recorded.
 Entries are chronological and include date of sale, buyer's name, sale price, terms of sale, date land was deeded to buyer, a legal description on the parcel, and remarks.
 The remarks cover payments made, notes on other University lands purchased by the same individual, and land traded as part of the sale.
 The...